Our Story | 106 Field Workshop

 Wherever 106 has been based, in SVN or in Australian locations, its defined repair and support responsibilities have always been executed with a lot of heart and sweat to meet exacting standards.

-The original Workshop’s 50th birthday fell on the 1st November 2018 just before the usual annual stand-down period.
-In 2019 the new 106 will undergo a further organizational upgrade to its personnel strength and will move into expanded/new base facilities.
+The Workshop’s 50th birthday will fall on the 1st November 2018 just before the usual annual stand-down period.
+In 2019 106 will undergo a further organizational upgrade to its personnel strength and will move into expanded/new base facilities.
 These changes will better cater for the repair and maintenance demands of 7 Bde units’ equipments as they take on additional light armoured vehicles, a new wheeled vehicle fleet, main battle tanks, new generation weapons and a wider range of electronic/digital equipment.

 The men and women of 106 have the task ahead of them in the next half century to build on the excellence achieved in the previous 50 years.
 They are up to the challenge.